Sentinel05/PS_Portfolio/docs/INTERVIEW_READINESS.md

 A: The main breaking change was `react-reveal` being incompatible with React 18's concurrent rendering.
 I replaced it with framer-motion 11, which has full React 18 support.
 I also updated react-icons from v4 to v5, which required fixing renamed exports (e.g., `SiVisualstudiocode` → `SiVscodium`).

 **Q: What is the CSS architecture?**
 A: I use a design-token approach with CSS custom properties defined in `index.css`.
 Variables cover colors, spacing, sidebar dimensions, shadows, and gradients.
 Component-level CSS files (e.g., `Layout.css`, `Projects.css`) reference these tokens.
 This makes theming and design changes a single-point update.
+In light mode, the sidebar switches to a white background with purple accents — the full `.light-mode` override is applied consistently across sidebar, nav, hero section, and buttons.
 No CSS preprocessor (Sass/Less) — vanilla CSS with custom properties is sufficient and keeps the build lighter.

 ---